-Adagio Therapeutics, Inc. (the "Company", "Adagio", "we" or "us") has received a notice from Mithril II LP, a Delaware limited partnership ("Mithril"), which beneficially owns approximately 10.2% of our common stock, par value \$0.0001 (the "Common Stock"), expressing its intention to nominate three nominees for election as directors at our 2022 Annual Meeting of Stockholders and any adjournments or postponements thereto (the "Annual Meeting").
-Mithril's nominees are the only nominees that have been submitted for election at the Annual Meeting.
-The Company will not be submitting any person for election to the Board of Directors at the Annual Meeting.
-Mithril and other participants in its proxy solicitation (collectively, the "Mithril Group") have filed a definitive proxy statement with the Securities and Exchange Commission in which they purport to beneficially own approximately 49.3% of the shares of Common Stock outstanding on March 29, 2022.
-Mithril has also indicated it intends to submit a proposal at the Annual Meeting that the Board of Directors take all steps necessary to eliminate the classification of the Board of Directors in advance of the 2023 annual meeting of stockholders (the "Precatory Declassification Proposal").
-Two directors of the Company, Ajay Royan and Terrance McGuire, are participants in the Mithril Group's solicitation and are therefore members of the Mithril Group.
-The Mithril Group may solicit your proxy to vote your shares of Common Stock in favor of the election of its three nominees to the Board of Directors and of the Precatory Declassification Proposal.
+Adagio Therapeutics, Inc. (the "Company", "Adagio", "we" or "us") has received a notice from Mithril II LP, a Delaware limited partnership ("Mithril"), which purports to beneficially own approximately 10.1% of our common stock, par value \$0.0001 (the "Common Stock"), expressing its intention to nominate three nominees for election as directors at our 2022 Annual Meeting of Stockholders and any adjournments or postponements thereto (the "Annual Meeting").
+The Board of Directors of the Company (the "Board") takes no position and makes no recommendation with respect to the election of directors.
+You may receive proxy solicitation materials from Mithril and other participants in its proxy solicitation (the "Mithril Group"), including an opposition proxy statement or proxy card.
 Please be advised that we are not responsible for the accuracy of any information provided by or relating to the Mithril Group contained in any proxy solicitation materials filed or disseminated by the Mithril Group or any other statements that it may otherwise make.
+For inquiries related to submitting a proxy for your shares, please reach out to [], our proxy solicitor.